 I mentioned the addition of g and will give two examples that for me represent the seeming paradox of certain word connections: local-global (b-c, what happen locally affects us globally) and alone-belong (a-b, by turning to Christ we can feel alone in the world because we belong to a community that cannot be seen, this is similar to apart and a part).

-Can you make any connections by adding letters to the following words?
+Can you make any other connections by adding letters to the following words?